philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 # Data set creation

-## Compare compatibility of data sets for rbind and merge
+## Compare compatibility of data sets for rbind and merge: `compareCols`
 ::: columns
 :::: column

 * In order to rbind or merge data sets, they must be compatible in
   - presence of columns, depending of desired outcome
   - equally importantly, the classes of the common columns.
-* compareCols provides an overview of these properties for any number of data sets.
+* `compareCols` provides an overview of these properties for any number of data sets.
-- By default, only descripancies are returned.
+  - By default, only discrepancies are returned.
   - Using `diff.only=FALSE` will give the complete list of columns in the two datasets.

 ::::
 :::: column

 A slightly modified version of the `pk` dataset has been created.

+* Rows have been omitted
 * `CYCLE` has been removed, and
 * `AMT` has been recoded to character